saumitrasapre/rackware-training/Linux LVM/LVM-notes-2.md

 ![Mount status after vgextend](images/dfh_after_vgextend.png)

 This is because we haven't yet created a logical volume from the volume group.
-It is necessare to either create a new LV or extend an existing LV for them to be recognised in the `df -h` command.
+It is necessary to either create a new LV or extend an existing LV for them to be recognised in the `df -h` command.

 Thus, we currently have: